-Translations available: Español, Français, Deutsch, Dansk, Norsk, Svensk, Polski, Suomi, Nederlands, Italiano, Português, עברית
+Translations available: Español, Français, Deutsch, Dansk, Norsk, Svensk, Polski, Suomi, Nederlands, Italiano, Português, Tagalog, עברית

 Thyroid patients are increasingly aware that there is a deficiency in thyroid knowledge among endocrinologists.
 As specialists of the endocrine system, the title, endocrinologist, expresses expertise and richness in experience.
 Despite the promise of this title, we, the patients with thyroid dysfunction, are still suffering.
 The quality of our lives is diminished due to the difficulty we have finding doctors who are effective in thyroid management.
 The patient experience seems to demonstrate that there are large numbers of endocrinologists who are unable to diagnose thyroid disorder and/or have outdated knowledge of treatment methods.

 Please sign this petition in an effort to increase awareness of this problem and hopefully, effect change.
 Then, spread the word for others to join us: e-mail, tweet, post this petition to your support groups and Facebook profile.
 "Like" us on Facebook.
 "Follow" us on Twitter.
 We need a large support base to gain the credibility we deserve.
 Visit ThyroidChange for further resources and information.

 1) Doctors must demonstrate proficiency in diagnosis of and treatments in thyroid disorders BEFORE receiving his/her board certification in Endocrinology.
 This could be a more comprehensive section of the existing board examination that includes the use of testing Free T3, Free T4, Reverse T3, thyroid antibodies along with TSH.
 Endocrinologists should also be proficient in the use of thyroid treatment which includes the use of natural dessicated thyroid medication, T3-only medication, T4-only medication, as well as combination therapies.